You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • Ask your health care team about the right medication for you.
 Acetaminophen (Tylenol®) is a safe choice for most people.

-• Talk to your health care team before you start taking Ibuprofen (Advil®, Motrin®), naproxen (Aleve®) or ASA (Aspirin®), as they may increase your chance of bleeding or interact with your cancer treatment.
+Talk to your health care team before you start taking ibuprofen (Advil®, Motrin®), naproxen (Aleve®) or ASA (Aspirin®), as they may increase your chance of bleeding or interact with your cancer treatment.

-• Talk to your health care team if you already take low dose aspirin for a medical condition (such as a heart problem).
+Talk to your health care team if you already take low dose aspirin for a medical condition (such as a heart problem).
 It may still be safe to take.

-What are the side effects of this medication?
+What are the side effects of this treatment?

-The following table lists side effects that you may have when getting blinatumomab.
+The following table lists side effects that you may have when getting blinatumomab treatment.
 The table is set up to list the most common side effects first and the least common last.
 It is unlikely that you will have all of the side effects listed and you may have some that are not listed.

 Common Side Effects (25 to 49 out of 100 people)